Series Description

 What to Expect

-The online workshops are educational with experiential components and time for questions and answers.
-You are welcome to attend one or all four workshops.
+These online workshops are educational with experiential components and time for personal reflection.
 Recordings will be made available to registrants for one month, for those who would like to revisit the workshops or who are unable to attend the live workshops.

 Who These Workshops Are For